erickhouse/courses/terraform.md

   - a place to define inputs to the script (arguments)
 - output
   - can be queried by the user after the resource has been created (return values)
+- modules
+  - A black box of infastructure that you can compose as part of your script.
+Modules can be distributed so you can have one "master"     script that simply references other modules that are defined within their own git repo.
+There are some specical rules when dealing       with modules inside your script.

 ### Start up